anthony-tuininga/cx_OracleTools/README.txt

-ImportColumn - import the contents of a file into a column in the database ImportData - import the data dumped with ExportData ImportXML - import data from an XML file (such as those created by ExportXML) RebuildTable - generate SQL script to rebuild the table RecompileSource - recompile all invalid objects in the database
+ImportColumn - import the contents of a file into a column in the database ImportData - import the data dumped with ExportData ImportXML - import data from an XML file (such as those created by ExportXML) PatchDB - execute statements in files, checking for errors RebuildTable - generate SQL script to rebuild the table RecompileSource - recompile all invalid objects in the database